Edinburgh Sculpture Workshop – Temporary Closure

 Please also have a look at the Protect.scot website and app as this is a mechanism to keep us all informed and aware including connecting to contact tracing.

 We are continuing to share useful information for our members through social media and the Members Opportunities Newsletter which has information about support measures and open calls.

-Residency plans have been adapted with our international partners and we hope to host artists already selected for the programme from Lithuania, Japan and Germany in 2021.
+Residency plans have been adapted with our international partners and we are still preparing for commissions which were delayed last year.

 The pandemic has amplified the social issues which were of most concern within our local and cultural community and we are further motivated to work with participants, artists and partners to refocus on those social, economic and equality discrepancies as we return to facilitating for art and exchange to happen at ESW.
 Key parters in this work are Multi Cultural Family Base, Artlink, local schools and a new partnership with The Rock Trust.
 In the section below you can find information about north Edinburgh response to COVID-19.

 We are also taking further steps as a team to deal with the overall situation including adapting our working patterns.
 Most staff are working from home where it is possible, have separate workspaces and have reconfigured the way we have interactions to give the most effective experience to people contacting us – email is the most efficient way to be in touch as this works for staff members working from home or occupied with non-desk activity.